Home » Property Settlement » How To Prove It Was A Gift Not A Loan, and How to Defend Your Rights

 Other evidence that can be used to establish a gift includes:

-What Legal Actions Can I Take If Someone Claims The Gift Was A Loan?
+Legal Actions to Take If Someone Claims The Gift Was A Loan

 If someone claims that a gift you received was actually a loan, you have a few legal options available to you.